 If you plan to return to school or have already returned to school and are enrolled at 6 credit hours or more, you are eligible to have your loans deferred.
 Please see below for information regarding deferment and forbearance opportunities.

 Repayment Options: Direct Loans and The Federal Family Education Loan (FFEL) Program

 Understanding the repayment process can build a better financial foundation for your future.
 Federal loans must be repaid, just like home mortgages or car loans despite your financial situation.
-Download a repayment plan fact sheet of the different repayment plans that are currently available.

 Quick Links to Repayment Plan Options